How Many Volunteer Hours for Medical School Is Enough?

 How to Choose the Right Volunteer Work

 Start with this question: What kind of doctor do you want to be?
-Not the specialty—forget that for now.
+Not the specialty.
+Forget that for now.
 Focus on the kind of human.
 Do you want to serve the underserved?
 Work with kids?
 Build community-based programs?
 Help people through trauma?

 We had a student who worked as an EMT.
 Sounded great on paper.
 But in reality?
 He was sitting in the ambulance bay for hours doing nothing.
 No patient contact.
 Not enough meaningful experiences.
 He knew that when it came time to write his app, he would have nothing to say.
 We advised him to walk away and find something that would actually impact him.

 The takeaway?
 Not all volunteering experiences are made equal.
-That’s why you should only choose opportunities that check these three boxes:

 Types of Volunteer Work